tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <img src="{{ site.url }}/img/pitl03/conditional-statements-if-cb.png" class="fullwidth" />
 </figure>

-The problem here is that both if statements operate independently of one another.
+The problem here is that both `if` statements operate independently of one another.
 If the grade is awarded a "B" then there is no need to check the C condition.
-This requires an `elif` (else-if) statement, as well as a little reordering of your code:
+An `elif` (else-if) statement is required, along with some reordering of your code:

 {% highlight py %}
 mark = 70